 A Message from Ari's parents, Dean & Alissa Gould:

-As some of you may know, two years ago, in October 2009, our brave, strong lion, Ari David, was diagnosed with cancer, specifically Acute Lymphoblastic Leukemia, known as ALL.
+As some of you may know, four years ago, in October 2009, our brave, strong lion, Ari David, was diagnosed with cancer, specifically Acute Lymphoblastic Leukemia, known as ALL.
 As strange it sounds and trust me, as strange as it has been to say: we are thankful he had ALL and not some other form of cancer.
 The average rate of total cure for this horrible disease is today 85%.
 As you know, as great as that sounds, the road has not been easy.
 No one should have to go through chemo, no matter how good the odds for cure.
-Ari is currently doing well with 12 months more of chemo.
-His chances are good and we hope and pray for the best.
+Ari finished his chemo and treatment December 2012 and is currently doing outstanding, living the life of a normal, active boy (he lives life on full throttle).
+Thank God for that.

 Unfortunately, other childhood cancers do not have as high as cure rates and many of these children must undergo radiation treatments and surgery, in addition to chemotherapy.
 The good news is that the team of oncologists and researchers at Jonathan Jaques Children’s Cancer Center at Miller Children’s Hospital in Long Beach California, are continually studying less toxic treatments every day so that one day, there will hopefully be pharmaceuticals that just attack cancer cells and nothing else and the treatment time will be weeks rather than three years and three months; the current treatment period for boys.
 Other new non-pharmaceutical treatments are also being developed and studied.

 Those first days, we were numb to the world.
 We kept asking ourselves and everyone else, Why?
 Why Ari; the happiest 3.5 year old in the world?
 Being a guy that needs answers, there just weren’t any.
 So we could only conclude that somehow, some way good would come out of this.
 What could we do to bring about some good?
 Like others, we decided to get involved in the fight against cancer.